ajahne/blog/_drafts/2018-07-03-CTO-school-meetup-enabling-team-autonomy-and-servant-leadership-at-booking.md

 ## What did Booking.com learn?
 - Autonomous teams can work, but present new challenges
-- Without team leads, there may not be a shield/buffer between the Project Owner and developers.
+- Without team leads, there may not be a shield/buffer between the Project Owner and developers
   - This could lead to too many features being requested under tight timelines, no time for technical debt, and developer burnout
-- Senior Team leads were being overtaxed (too many issues were bubbling up)
+- Senior team leads were being overtaxed (too many issues were bubbling up)
-  - Still sometimes need one person to make decision
+  - Still sometimes need one person to make decisions
 - With no team leads, there was no mentorship for engineers who wanted to become a lead

 ### From these learnings, they evolved to "Servant leadership"
 - Servant leadership is "democratic leadership" that is not about telling people what to do, but rather working through challenges collectively
 - Teams once again had team leads
-  - Team leads responsibilities were now:  people growth (~40%), team performance (~15%) and core contributions (~45%).
+  - Team lead responsibilities were now: people growth (~40%), team performance (~15%) and core contributions (~45%).

 ## Who was the speaker?
 - The speaker, [Georgiy Mogelashvili](https://twitter.com/glamcoder), is a team lead at Booking.com with over 10 years of experience in the industry.
 - He clearly understood the business, the challenges faced, and presented the material well.
 He came across knowledgeable, insightful, and cracked a few jokes.
 Good dude.

 ## Assorted musings and tidbits:
-- Booking.com grew rapidly, went from 600k bookings/day to 1,000,000+ bookings a day in a couple of years
+- Booking.com grew rapidly, went from 600,000 bookings a day to 1,000,000+ bookings a day in a couple of years
 - Grew from 1 to 2 to 5 offices
 - They have ~1,000 engineers
-- Team leads foster autonomy, not telling people what to do
-- Experimentation is built into their culture, they put up new features and tests them out all the time.
-If the feature works (i.e. hits KPIs) great, if not, roll it back
+- Experimentation is built into their culture, they put up new features and test them out all the time.
+If the feature works (i.e. hits KPIs) great, if not, they roll it back
   - This experimentation is reflected in their work with autonomous teams
 - Performance reviews are done quarterly
 - They have agile coaches to help out teams
 - Each team is allowed to choose their own tools (e.g. Jira vs Trello)
   - However, all code is written in Pearl.
 Just Pearl, and Pearl, and Pearl.
 One language to rule them all...
 - In the autonomous teams, the performance reviews were 360 reviews and everyone gave feedback to everyone...this process could take an entire day!
-- the autonomous teams that did work - including the team our speaker was part of - were allowed to stay autonomous
+- The autonomous teams that did work - including the team our speaker was part of - were allowed to stay autonomous
-- every 2 weeks teams get together and have retrospectives...not on tech/project, but on team dynamic "how are we working together?"
+- Every 2 weeks teams get together and have retrospectives...not on tech/project, but on team dynamic "how are we working together?"
-- The big metrics for their teams are OKRs and KPIs (not velocity, burn down, LOC, etc.), this aligns with my current read [Accelerate](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339)
+- The big metrics for their teams are OKRs and KPIs (not velocity, burn down, LOC, etc.), this aligns with the findings outlined in [Accelerate](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339).

 ## My key takeaways:
 - Do not be afraid to change, you can and need to change
 - Be a leader, not a boss
 - "Team lead" is not about telling people what to do, but rather figuring our problems/solutions together
 - Create a safe environment where people feel comfortable sharing ideas and providing feedback
-- Teams go through a process: forming, storming, norming, performing
+- Teams go through a process: [forming, storming, norming, performing](https://www.mindtools.com/pages/article/newLDR_86.htm)
 - Autonomy is not scary: autonomous teams can work, but present new challenges
 - OKRs and KPIs are critical, have teams create them (bottom up, not top down)
 - Do not be afraid to try new organizational structures